Psalms For Life

 A descendants of Korah psalm.

-Though the Israelites often forgot the breadth of his plan, God has always intended to unite humankind as one in him.
-And as in the world, racism and exclusivism remain major problems in the Church today.
+Racism and exclusivism have always been major problems, as in the Church today.
+Though the Israelites often forgot the breadth of God’s plan, he has always intended to unite humankind as one in him.

 2 YHWH loves the gates of Zion